k8s-platform-hub/quickstart-docker-git/README.md

 Specifically,

-1. Optimise Dockerfiles for faster builds
-2. Optimise Dockerfiles for production image builds (esp. for compiled languages)
+1. Optimise Dockerfiles for faster builds, or for production (esp. for compiled languages)
-3. Add support for more frameworks
+2. Add support for more frameworks